 V40, V50, V60, V70 and V80+ events are held at the USA Fencing National Championships; there is no Championship event for Vet Open or Vet Team.
-Veteran National Championships is the last tournament for selection for the World Veteran Championships at which national points are awarded.
-Athletes must be U.S. Citizen or Permanent Resident.
+Veteran National Championships is the last tournament for selection to the World Veteran Championships.
+Athletes that have represented another country in the last three years at FIE-level competitions (Veteran/Senior/Junior and those athletes that represented another country in the Cadet World Championships) are not eligible to compete in a National Championship, unless the athlete has been officially approved by the FIE to represent the USA.